mariobodemann/talks/contentful/droidcons/vienna/2016-september-daydream/daydream.rst

 :class: hide-background

 .. note::
-   Select a material to be assigned and hit ok
+   * Select a material to be used.
+   * Repeat for all objects.

 ----